 Basically the MADI signal includes up to 64 channels in AES format, and therefore also the according number of Channel Status data.
 For the ADI-6432's output these are predefined.
 Instead of the predefined data it is also possible to output the ones of the AES input channels.
 The AES Transparent Mode uses the Channel Status data of the uneven AES input channels for the corresponding left and right MADI output channel.
 The data of the right input channels are ignored.
-More details can be found in chapter 10.2.
+The User bits are passed-through unchanged.
+More details in chapter 10.2.